darrylcauldwell/darrylcauldwell.github.io/_posts/2016-07-13-install-vic.markdown

 My homelab is vCenter, single cluster of two ESX hosts, storage VSAN and networking NSX.
 Security is not important in my homelab and TLS adds complication so I chose not to add this.
-There are great syntaxt examples to follow in the documentation, but here are options I used from Mac.
+There are great syntaxt examples to follow in the documentation, but here are options I used.

     ./vic-machine-darwin create --target 192.168.1.13 --user Administrator@vsphere.local --password VMware1! --compute-resource ElectricChair --image-datastore vsanDatastore --bridge-network DPortGroup --name vch